Soul Of A Man

 The Song:

-Anyway, as did most of Blind Willie's songs, his words filtered down through the rest of the blues world, into rock and roll.
-But Beck clearly knew Blind Willie, as he has referenced his songs many times, even flat up covering more than a couple.
+As did most of Blind Willie's songs, his words filtered down through the rest of the blues world, into rock and roll.
+But Beck clearly knew Blind Willie, as he has referenced his songs many times, even flat up covering more than a couple over the years.

-Besides Johnson though, Beck's "Soul Of A Man" references hollow logs ("Hollow Log" of course, as well as the song prior to "Soul" on Modern Guilt), letter bombs, fires, bones, doctors, gris-gris (a voodoo thing, also made famous by the singer Dr. John), and goldenrod (a medicinal flower).
+Along side the Blind Willie allusion, Beck's "Soul Of A Man" involves a lot of bluesy ideas and images, such as hollow logs, fires, bones, doctors, gris-gris (a voodoo amulet), and goldenrod (a medicinal flower).
 I mean, just listing these things and you can see what many of them have in common: cures.

 Live: